spaghiajoeojo/floppy-qa/README.md

 Let's create a new file `services/qna.js` and import tensorflow.js:

 ```
-// this is the backend recommended but you can use also @tensorflow/tfjs-backend-cpu
-import "@tensorflow/tfjs-backend-webgl";
+import * as tf from '@tensorflow/tfjs';
 import * as qna from "tensorflow-qna-local-model";

+// this is the backend recommended but you can also cpu 'cpu'
+tf.setBackend('webgl');
 ```

 We're going to initialize it at startup time